pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 c.
 This is the third answer choice.
 item: This is the first item stem, its correct answer is choice C.
 answer: c
-item: :This is the second item stem, its correct answer is choice A.
+item: This is the second item stem, its correct answer is choice A.
 answer: a
 type: match
 folder: /some/folder